Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 Because that's the only way you control costs.

-Uh because everybody else in a in a uh in a private hospital, you'd take on some extra doctors, you take on some extra nurses, you'd build you'd build some uh new operating rooms, because you're you've got more you've got more operations than you can handle, so you need to have greater capacity.
+Because everybody else, in a private hospital, you'd take on some extra doctors, you'd take on some extra nurses, you'd build some new operating rooms because you've got more operations than you can handle, so you need to have greater capacity.

-You've got to have uh more operating rooms, more doctors, more nurses.
+You've got to have more operating rooms, more doctors, more nurses.

-And uh that's why they don't want waiting lists.
+And that's why they don't want waiting lists.

-Everybody else, the doctors, the nurses, the janitors, the uh administrators have to be paid on the thirtieth day of the month.
+Everybody else, the doctors, the nurses, the janitors, the administrators have to be paid on the 30th day of the month.

 The only person who can be kicked down the road is the patient.

-Every other cost, the doctors, nurses, administrators, parking lot attendant, every every other cost is fixed.
+Every other cost, the doctors, nurses, administrators, parking lot attendant, every other cost is fixed.

-The only other the way you can control costs is through the patient by kicking him down the road.
+The only way you can control costs is through the patient by kicking him down the road.

-And I said this the last time I was here, and it's a difficult thing to talk about, but I uh and I didn't choose my words as carefully as I might have when I was here whatever it was uh ten days ago.
+And I said this the last time I was here, and it's a difficult thing to talk about, but I didn't choose my words as carefully as I might have when I was here, whatever it was, 10 days ago.

-But when you have the biggest military on the planet, when you are responsible for forty-four percent of the planet's military budget, as the United States is, you should not be treating your veterans as if they're charity cases.
+But when you have the biggest military on the planet, when you are responsible for 44% of the planet's military budget, as the United States is, you should not be treating your veterans as if they're charity cases.

-And I find I find it I find it slightly a lot of people do a lot of good things for America's veterans.
+And I find it slightly, a lot of people do a lot of good things for America's veterans.

-But there's something there's something wrong about the way uh v veterans are coming to be seen as somehow victims, as if they're like uh transgendered people who can't find a transgendered bathroom.
+But there's something wrong about the way veterans are coming to be seen as somehow victims, as if they're like transgendered people who can't find a transgendered bathroom.

 They're just like the sort of uniformed version of that.